 Choosing Extra Dark Sunglasses for Outdoors

-If you’re looking for Category 3 outdoor sunglasses — the darkest sunglasses for sensitive eyes — try Axon Optics’ outdoor lens tint.
+If you’re looking for Category 3 outdoor sunglasses, try Axon Optics’ outdoor lens tint.
 These allow 14% of the light through, but only 11% at the most troublesome spots for people with migraine.
-While these are ideal for outdoor sun protection, be sure to reserve these extra dark sunglasses for outside, and wear only precision-tinted indoor lenses when you’re inside.
+You can order any of our frames with outdoor lenses, even for prescription sunglasses.

 Axon Optics SpectraShield lenses filter only the light that causes discomfort, letting the rest pass through.
 For people with photophobia or light sensitivity, this brings the same kind of relief as wearing the darkest sunglasses or extremely dark lenses for sensitive eyes, without dark-adapting your eyes.

-“I love how the lenses are light enough not to make it feel dark in the room, but my eyes also feel like they instantly relax when wearing them in rooms with fluorescent lights and when I have to stare at a computer all day for work.”
+“I love how the lenses are light enough not to make it feel dark in the room, but my eyes also feel like they instantly relax when wearing them in rooms with fluorescent lights and when I have to stare at a computer all day for work.” -Ronny

 Sunglasses are made for the outdoors, and very dark sunglasses may serve light-sensitive people well for outdoor conditions.
 But for indoor lighting, even the most light-sensitive people are strongly encouraged to wear lenses that are specifically made to filter out only the painful light.

-Frequently Asked Questions About Dark Sunglasses for Sensitive Eyes
+FAQs About Dark Sunglasses for Sensitive Eyes